oat-sa/taohub-articles/forge/qti/qti-creator.md

         return CreatorChoiceInteraction;
     });

-It basically uses everything defined in the commonRenderer but overwrite the render method.\
+It basically uses everything defined in the commonRenderer but overwrite the render method.<br/>

 The render method here just builds the choice interaction widget.
 Presentation of qti creator widgets will be detailed in a later section.

 For a creator choice renderer, we are doing the same : loading its commonRenderer and overwrite the render method.